 Multi-party dispute involving a wrongful foreclosure action and the subsequent wrongful purchase of property.

-The homeowner of a condominium sued the condominium building and another homeowner, for the extensive damage that resulted when water dripped through the roof of their unit.
-The homeowner also sued the homeowners association for allegedly preventing them from making the necessary repairs due to their rules and requirements.
-Additionally, the homeowners association sued the homeowner in a declaratory relief action for a violation of its rules and procedures.
+A homeowner of a condominium sued his Homeowners Association and another homeowner, for the extensive damage that resulted when water dripped through the roof of their unit.
+The Homeowners Association also sued the homeowner in a declaratory relief action for a violation of its rules and procedures.

 Dispute involving the alleged breach of a commercial lease agreement in Beverly Hills.
-Plaintiff landlord sued defendant tenant alleging that she breached the commercial lease by vacating the premises a few years early.
-Defendant tenant alleged that she had to leave early because she detrimentally relied upon misrepresentations about square footage size, causing her to not have enough useable space to run her business.
-Plaintiff landlord also sued real estate brokers for interference with business relations and breach of fiduciary duty because they found the defendant tenant a new space during the terms of the lease.
+Landlord sued tenant alleging that she breached the commercial lease by vacating the premises a few years early.
+Tenant alleged that she had to leave early because she detrimentally relied upon misrepresentations about square footage size, causing her to not have enough useable space to run her retail business.
+Landlord also sued real estate brokers for interference with business relations and breach of fiduciary duty because they found the tenant a new space during the terms of the lease.

-Right of view case in which plaintiff sued neighbor defendant on the ground that defendant’s trees and hedges blocked the neighbor’s ocean view.
+Right of view case in which a neighbor sued another neighbor because the neighbor’s trees and hedges blocked the other neighbor’s ocean view.

-Property line dispute.
-Plaintiff sued defendant for alleged encroachments caused by defendant’s fence and its underground footings.
+Property line dispute in which one neighbor sued another for alleged encroachments caused by one of the neighbor’s fences and its underground footings.

-Dispute in which plaintiff tenant claimed wrongful eviction from a rent-controlled apartment in Venice.
-Plaintiff alleged that the landlord wrongfully evicted him so that he could improperly convert the property to commercial use only, which is not subject to rent-control restrictions.
-Plaintiff sued for $1 million in damages.
+Dispute in which a tenant sued his landlord for wrongful eviction from a rent-controlled apartment in Venice.
+The tenant alleged that the landlord wrongfully evicted him so that he could improperly convert the property to commercial use only, which is not subject to rent-control restrictions.
+The tenant sued for $1 million in damages.

 Dispute between numerous family members regarding undistributed proceeds from the sale of real property transferred equally to them upon the death of parent property owners.
 One family member argued that he should be reimbursed for the money he spent on lawyer fees and improvements to the property made for the purposes of sale prior to the equal distribution of sale proceeds.

-Plaintiff tenant sued her landlord for the return of her security deposit and the value of her lost belongings.
-Plaintiff alleged that, in response to complaints about the habitability of the premises, the landlord wrongfully served her with a 60 day notice to vacate and then, prior to the expiration of the notice period, the landlord locked plaintiff out of the premises, refusing to allow her to recover her belongings.
+Tenant sued her landlord for the return of her security deposit and the value of her lost belongings.
+She alleged that, in response to complaints about the habitability of the premises, the landlord wrongfully served her with a 60 day notice to vacate and then, prior to the expiration of the notice period, the landlord locked her out of the premises, refusing to allow her to recover her belongings.

-Plaintiff tenant sued her landlord for wrongful eviction and negligent and intentional infliction of emotional distress.
-Plaintiff alleged that, in response to her complaints about the habitability of her apartment, defendant wrongfully evicted her after entering her apartment, without permission and the 24 hour notice provided for in the lease, to find her naked.
-The landlord counter-claimed for a breach of lease that he alleged had occurred because the plaintiff tenant had been sub-letting rooms in the apartment in violation of the written lease.
+Tenant sued her landlord for wrongful eviction and negligent and intentional infliction of emotional distress.
+She alleged that, in response to her complaints about the habitability of her apartment, her landlord wrongfully evicted her after entering her apartment, without permission and the 24 hour notice provided for in the lease, to find her naked.
+The landlord counter-claimed for a breach of lease that he alleged had occurred because the tenant had been sub-letting rooms in the apartment in violation of the written lease.

-Plaintiff tenant sued defendant landlord for the return of her security deposit, when prior to moving into a leased mansion in Beverly Hills, she chose not to move in after learning that one of the guest houses was not permitted for habitability and that there was asbestos in a room in the main house.
-Defendant landlord counterclaimed for breach of lease.
+Tenant sued her landlord for the return of her security deposit, when prior to moving into a leased mansion in Beverly Hills, she chose not to move in after learning that one of the guest houses was not permitted for habitability and that there was asbestos in a room in the main house.
+The landlord counterclaimed for breach of lease.

 Dispute involving a tenant who sued for the return of his secured parking spot, or a substantial reduction of the rent, when the landlord took his secured parking spot away in a rent-controlled apartment, where tenant had lived for 15 years.
-Plaintiff alleged that the landlord knew the importance of the parking spot to plaintiff and that he denied plaintiff of this spot solely so that plaintiff would have to move, thereby allowing the landlord to rent the apartment to another tenant without rent control restrictions.
+The tenant alleged that the landlord knew the importance of the parking spot to the tenant and that he denied him of this spot solely so that the tenant would have to move, thereby allowing the landlord to rent the apartment to another tenant without rent control restrictions.

-Plaintiff tenant sued landlord for rent paid over a 4 year tenancy, alleging that defendant illegally collected rent due to the fact that her guest house was unpermitted.
+Dispute in which tenant sued landlord for rent paid over a 4 year tenancy, alleging that defendant illegally collected rent because she was living in an unpermitted guest house.

 Dispute in which plaintiff sued to remove ex-husband defendant’s name from the title to real property that was transferred to her and her then husband through her mother’s will.
 Defendant had a loan on the property in his name.

-Unlimited jurisdiction dispute alleging treble damages and $50,000 in attorneys fees in a case involving alleged bad faith refusal to return a $12,000 security deposit.
+Dispute alleging treble damages and $50,000 in attorneys fees in a case involving alleged bad faith refusal to return a large security deposit.

-Numerous habitability disputes involving claims by apartment and guest house tenants relating to various defective conditions, including vermin, insect infestation, noisiness and improperly working electricity and plumbing.
+Numerous habitability disputes involving claims by tenants relating to various defective conditions, including vermin, insect infestation, noisiness and improperly working electricity and plumbing.

 Numerous disputes involving the lease of residential property in which tenants fail to pay rent due to loss of job, imprisonment, domestic partnership separations and/or relocation.
 Issues typically involved whether the landlord properly mitigated damages, whether the withholding of a security deposit return was proper, and the arrangement of payment plans when money is admittedly owed on a lease.